 To build a robust and adaptable network, several key elements need to be considered:

-4. IP Address Management Efficiently assigning IP addresses to devices and subnets is essential for both network organization and security.
+- IP Address Management Efficiently assigning IP addresses to devices and subnets is essential for both network organization and security.
+It is key to optimal network infrastructure design.
 This can involve using static IPs for critical devices while employing dynamic IP assignments (DHCP) for general use.

 Regulatory, Security, and Scalability Prerequisites